sirin-koca/interactive-newsletter/README.md

 ## Public URL-adress for the index.html: https://sirin-koca.github.io/interactive-newsletter/project/index.html

-## According to the zip.file of Oblig2, the index.html is located under the project folder, so that is why it has to be under the project folder.
+## According to the zip.file, the index.html is located under the project folder, so that is why it has to be under the project folder.
-The local directory in harddisk: oblig2-option2-src/project/index.html
+The local directory on harddisk: oblig2-option2-src/project/index.html

 ## This is where you will find the index.html inside the repo: https://github.com/sirin-koca/interactive-newsletter/tree/main/project